shareablee/django-hijack-admin/README.md

 ```

+# Contributing
+Anyone and everyone is welcome to contribute.
+Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).

 | django-hijack-admin is free software.
 If you find it useful and would like to give back, please consider to make a donation using [Bitcoin](https://blockchain.info/payment_request?address=1AJkbQdcNkrHzxi91mB1kkPxh4t4BJ4hu4) or [PayPal](https://www.paypal.me/arteriagmbh).
 Thank you! |
 | ----- |